CSCfi/Kielipankki-utilities/docs/howto_unpublish_corpus.md

 ## Steps for unpublishing
 Metadata:

-- the access location has to be removed
+- the access location should be removed from the metadata record, so that the metadata record is no longer listed on VLO.

 - information has to be added to the description, e.g. 'This resource was previously available for download in Kielipankki - The Language Bank of Finland.
 However, *reason for removing the corpus*.'